jakemason/aesop_ipsum/README.md

 This addon provides an easy means of copying individual stories into your clipboard while giving you the freedom to do some with, or without, including HTML tags.

-Thanks to my homie [Kalyn Smith](https://dribbble.com/kalynsmith) for the awesome graphic.
+Thanks to the wonderful [Kalyn Smith](https://dribbble.com/kalynsmith) for the awesome graphic.